-Peer support and Peer Mentoring roles usually count towards the "Step Up and Lead" part of the Manchester Leadership Award.
+Peer support and Peer Mentoring roles usually count towards the "Step Up and Lead" part of the Stellify Award.

 Peer Support is a volunteer programme whereby higher year students work with lower year students to make sure they settle in well to their new university environment and learn how to manage all the demands of student life in order to have the best experience possible.